NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Viking.md

 * * *

 You make a ranged Strike with a thrown weapon you already have in your hand, Stride, and then Interact to draw another weapon.

-If you are raging, you can add the additional damage with melee weapons you receive from raging to your damage with the thrown weapon.
+**Special** If you are raging, and end the Stride adjacent to an enemy, that enemy is Off-Guard against the next Strike you make against it with the weapon you drew before the end of your next turn.

 ## [[Feats/Viking Weapon Familiarity|Viking Weapon Familiarity]] Feat 4